swiftsam/swiftsam.github.io/_posts/2021-01-01-ai-to-revolutionize-the-farming-industry.md

 I would recommend taking the opportunities that are honestly interesting to you and will add something new to your skills or experiences.
 At every single decision point in my career, I’ve chosen the lower-paying job opportunity because I wanted it more.
 That’s not a decision rule I set out to adhere to, but in each situation, one of the options spoke to me and I’m not very good at saying no to that.

 The good news is that following my interests has put me in situations where I can’t help but work hard and figure things out, and that’s what companies are hoping for.
 Good fits lead to more opportunities for growth and “making your own luck” as your career develops.

+This post was originally published [on the Muse's Career Stories blog](https://www.themuse.com/advice/senior-director-data-ai-bowery-farming-sam-swift/)
+{: .notice}